Qz07/dsc180-starting-kit/README.md

 The project focuses on removing specific data subsets (forget sets) from a pre-trained **ResNet-18** model trained on **CIFAR-10**, while preserving utility on the remaining data.

-### Key Contribution: UNDIAL
+### Methods Implemented
+This project implements and compares three distinct machine unlearning approaches:

+1.  **Fine-tuning (Baseline)**: Standard approach of fine-tuning the model on the retained data to gradually shift weights away from the forget set.
+2.  **Gradient Ascent (Baseline)**: A method that intentionally maximizes the loss on the forget set to degrade the model's performance on those specific samples.
-In addition to the standard challenge baselines (Fine-tuning, Gradient Ascent), this repository implements **UNDIAL** (Unlearning via Decision-level Importance and Adaptive Loss).
-This custom method utilizes:
+3.  **UNDIAL (Proposed Method)**: Unlearning via Decision-level Importance and Adaptive Loss.
+This custom approach utilizes:
     * **Truth Ratio**: To measure decision confidence shifts.
     * **KL Divergence**: To constrain the model from deviating too far from the original distribution on retained data.
     * **Margin Metrics**: To ensure robust decision boundaries.

 ---